godotengine/godot-docs/community/contributing/docs_writing_guidelines.rst

 The Godot community is rich and international.
 Users come from all around the world.
 Some of them are young, and many aren't native English speakers.
-That's why we must all write using a clear and a common language.
+That's why we must all write using a clear and common language.
 For the class reference, the goal is to make it easy to read for everyone and precise.